Arcola, Texas: Education

 Arcola pupils attend schools in Fort Bend Independent School District (FBISD).
 FBISD formed in 1959 by the consolidation of Missouri City Independent School District and the Sugar Land Independent School District.

 The community is within the East Division, controlling school board slots 5 through 7.
-Most of the city is zoned to Heritage Rose Elementary School, Thornton Middle School, and Almeta Crawford High School.> The section north and east of Texas State Highway 6 and north and west of Farm to Market Road 521 is zoned to Burton Elementary School, Lake Olympia Middle School, and Hightower High School.
+Most of the city is zoned to Heritage Rose Elementary School, Fendell Henry Elementary School Thornton Middle School, Amy Coleman Middle School and Almeta Crawford High School.
+The section north and east of Texas State Highway 6 and north and west of Farm to Market Road 521 is zoned to Burton Elementary School, Lake Olympia Middle School, and Hightower High School.

 The Texas Legislature specifies that the Houston Community College (HCC) boundary includes "the part of the Fort Bend Independent School District that is not located in the service area of the Wharton County Junior College District and that is adjacent to the Houston Community College System District."
 Wharton College's boundary within FBISD is defined only as the City of Sugar Land and the ETJ of Sugar Land, Arcola is in neither location.
 Arcola is in HCC.